BlockchainCommons/developer-web-site/_pages/meeting-2025-10-tabconf.md

   nav: meetings
 ---

-TABConf 7, held **October 13-16, 2025**, is a technical Bitcoin conference, meant to ensure thatthe Technical Accessible Bitcoin
+TABConf 7, held **October 13-16, 2025**, is a technical Bitcoin conference, meant to ensure that the Technical Accessible Bitcoin
 Community is Open source, Novel, and Fun (TABCONF!).
 Their mission is:

 > To create a forum for protocol and application developers to collaborate, debate, and innovate on Bitcoin.